posva/vuex-mock-store/README.md

 ### Modules

-To mock modules `state`, simply provide a nested object for `state`:
+To mock module's `state`, simply provide a nested object for `state`:

 ```js
 new Store({